 We designate foreign currency forward contracts as fair value hedges to hedge foreign currency risks for our marketable securities denominated in currencies other than the U.S. dollar.
-Fair value hedge amounts included in the assessment of hedge effectiveness are recognized in other income (expense), net, along with the offsetting gains and losses of the related hedged items.
-We exclude forward points from the assessment of hedge effectiveness and recognize changes in the excluded component in other income (expense), net.
+Fair value hedge amounts included in the assessment of hedge effectiveness are recognized in OI&E, along with the offsetting gains and losses of the related hedged items.
+We exclude forward points from the assessment of hedge effectiveness and recognize changes in the excluded component in OI&E.